Floorp-Projects/Floorp/browser/docs/AddressBar.rst

     providers; // {array} List of registered provider names.
 Providers can be
                // registered through the UrlbarProvidersManager.
     sources; // {array} If provided is the list of sources, as defined by
-             // MATCH_SOURCE.*, that can be returned by the model.
+             // RESULT_SOURCE.*, that can be returned by the model.

     // Properties added by the Model.
     autofillValue; // {string} the text value that should be autofilled in the